Noncsi/ShootThemUp/README.md

 ### Quick start
 **Node version >= 10.6.0 (recommended 12.16.2) and NPM >= 6.1.0 (recommended 6.14.4)**
+**If the hardver acceleration is turned off in your browser, turn it on**

 ```bash
 # clone the repo.